+Read owners manual

-Read owners manual.
-Aways disconnect winch from power source when working on the winch.
+Aways disconnect which from

+power source when working on

+the winch

 Aways wear eye protection.

-Never connect DC power winches to AC current.
-Never operate an AC winch outdoors or in acorrosive or explosive environment.
-Never operate an DC winch in an explosive environment.
+Never connect DC power

+winches to AC current

+Never operate an AC winch outdoos

+or in aconsilve or explosive environment.

+Never operate a DC winch in an

+explosive environment.